Were you made to work in media?

 What you need: A passion for photography and a creative flair are essential to make it in this industry.
 You’ll also need to be efficient and work well under pressure when it comes to hitting deadlines.
 Generally, you’ll also need you own equipment.

 What you can earn: Salaries start at around £18,000 for the year, rising to around £28,000 when you’ve built up a good reputation and portfolio of work.
-On a freelance basis it can vary depending on subject and overall quality.
+On a freelance basis it can vary depending on subject, experience level, and overall quality.

 Perfect for: People who are overly attached to their cameras.

 Our advice: For this industry more than any other, it’s vital to demonstrate exactly what you can do.
 Build an online portfolio of your work, and attach a link to every application you send out.
 That way an employer sees your ability, and even more of your personality.